 Despite never having practiced yoga, the event that initiated my enlightenment experience happened when I looked into my dojo mirror and inexplicably found myself demanding to see the "kundalini fire."

 Kundalini Fire

-The kundalini is an indwelling corporeal energy coiled at the base of the spine.
-When awakened, kundalini fire spirals up the spine.
-It is the Indian manifestation of the goddess and can be likened to Ueshiba's Izunome, the Angel of Purification.
+Kundalini fire is indwelling corporeal energy coiled at the base of the spine.
+It is the Indian manifestation of the goddess and is similar to Ueshiba's Izunome, the Angel of Purification.

 Zen master and provocateur